danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyAddedByPhone.md

-Whether people can add you to their contact list by your phone number
+Whether this user can be added to our contact list by their phone number